marketing to snobs

 • Don’t let your goods or services be a commodity.
 Even if you’re selling something very common, you can stand out with some aspect of your product.
 If it’s not something amazing about the goods, it can be your service, the causes you support, the unique delivery channel you use, or your packaging.
 We’ve seen that with products as common as coffee, shaving utensils, and water, so don’t think you can’t do it if you want to.

 • Provide lots of information.
 Someone who’s buying a pair of socks at the local discount store just wants to make sure they’re the right size and color.
 A sock snob who’s buying high performance socks for a special backpacking trip wants to know that you sourced your wool in Peru.
 Make sure your website offers all the details.
+Marketing to snobs means providing an exceptional experience, and being a great source of information can do that.

 • Don’t focus on price.
 Snobs of this specialized kind are not determined to pay a high price, but they know what things cost, and the price won’t be a determining factor unless it’s too high or too low.
 A woman who’s accustomed to paying $72.00 for her face cream will be nervous about spending $8.99, so there had better be a good reason if your goods are a fantastic bargain.
 Ditto if you’re charging $150.00.
-So don’t lead with the price — it can only be a neutral or a negative, not a reason to buy.
+So don’t lead with the price — when you’re marketing to snobs, it can only be a neutral or a negative, not a reason to buy.

 Are you a snob about the writing on your website?
 If so, you should consider working with Haden Interactive.
 You’ll never see us calling strangers out on their grammar or the quality of their content, but we definitely have high standards.
 Email Rosie to talk about your needs.